Planetary Conjunctions 2025: Next Stop – Venus & Saturn

 - Locating planets with Sky Tonight

-- Upcoming conjunctions
+- Upcoming planetary conjunctions and close approaches in 2025

 What is planetary conjunction?